söndag 22 februari 2026

 Be prepared to share your thoughts with the whole class.

-Before we start reading - discuss the questions below with your neighbour.
-Take notes since I want you to be able to tell the whole class as well.
+Before we start reading, discuss the questions below with your neighbour.
+Take notes so you can tell the whole class as well.

 1. Do you remember how old you were when you started reading?